 Academic David McKendrick is a lecturer in social work in the School of Health and Life Sciences at Glasgow Caledonian University in the UK.
 He is currently researching the use of social networking in social work education.

 Dr. Pandya-Wood is the head of sociology and a reader in social policy in the School of Social Sciences at Nottingham Trent University in the UK.
 He earned his Ph.D. in Social Policy from De Montfort University and he also teaches classes in criminology.

 Ms. Bartoli is a senior lecturer and Ph.D. candidate at the University of Northampton in the UK.
 She is the program leader for the MA in Children, Families and Carers program and also teaches classes in the Bachelor of Arts Social Work program.

-	Dr. Westwood is a senior lecturer in the School of Social Work at the University of Central Lancashire in the UK.
+Dr. Westwood is a senior lecturer in the School of Applied Social Science at the University of Stirling in the UK.
 She earned her Ph.D. in Social Work from the University of Central Lancashire and her MA in Social Work from Liverpool University.